poseidon/matchbox/examples/README.md

 ## Kubernetes

-The Kubernetes cluster examples create a TLS-authenticated Kubernetes cluster with 1 master node, 1 worker node, and 1 etcd node, running without a disk.
+The Kubernetes examples create Kubernetes clusters with CoreOS hosts and TLS authentication.

-You'll need to download the CoreOS Beta image, which ships with the kubelet, and generate TLS assets.

-### TLS Assets
+### Assets

+Download the CoreOS PXE image assets to `assets/coreos`.
+These images are served to network boot machines by `bootcfg`.

+    ./scripts/get-coreos alpha 991.0.0

 **Note**: TLS assets are served to any machines which request them.
 This is unsuitable for production where machines and networks are untrusted.
 Read about our longer term security plans at [Distributed Trusted Computing](https://coreos.com/blog/coreos-trusted-computing.html).

-Generate a root CA and Kubernetes TLS assets for each component (`admin`, `apiserver`, `worker`).
+Generate a root CA and Kubernetes TLS assets for components (`admin`, `apiserver`, `worker`).

-    cd coreos-baremetal
+    rm -rf assets/tls
     # for Kubernetes on CNI metal0, i.e. rkt
     ./scripts/tls/gen-rkt-k8s-secrets
     # for Kubernetes on docker0